Call Center Management

 Smart companies understand the importance of data.
 In the context of customer service, data gathered in a call center allows you to know your customers better and understand their behavior.

-Net promoter score, average handling time, and first call resolution rate are just some of the important metrics that allow a call center manager to gain insight into operations and make important decisions.
+Net promoter score, average handling time, and first-call resolution rate are just some of the important metrics that allow a call center manager to gain insight into operations and make important decisions.

 8. Use call monitoring tools

-RingCentral offers individual quality monitoring and agent scoresheets to schedule and track coaching feedback and ensure quality performance.
 You also get valuable features like call whisper, which allows managers to give instructions to agents without the customer hearing it, and call barge, which allows them to take over an ongoing call.

 9. Use customer feedback to reduce churn rates

 Successful call centers understand their customers.
-They know that the metrics call center managers to keep an eye on only tell a part of the story.
+They know that the metrics call center managers keep an eye on only tell a part of the story.
 To get a better feel for what customers want, you have to ask them directly.

 Customer feedback presents a way for you to hear the voice of the customer.
 Any review or opinion you get should help you make the necessary adjustments to improve customer experiences and make them stay.
-A good way to elicit feedback is to conduct surveys through phone, email, or social media.

 10. Invest in technology

-Apart from the people, a strong driver to call center management success is technology.
-You may have a manager and agents with the best intentions and resumes, but without proper technology to complement their efforts, it could be tough for your call center to reach its full potential.
+You may have a manager and agents with the best intentions and résumés, but without proper technology, such as speech analytics software, to complement their efforts, it could be tough for your call center to reach its full potential.

 Trusted platforms, like the one offered by RingCentral, provide a comprehensive suite of features like call monitoring, interactive voice response (IVR), and skills-based routing.
-As a call center manager, you don’t want to miss out on anything that would enhance your overall efficiency.

 You want to stay on top of the latest advancements, whether it’s the newest workforce management techniques or the latest contact center software.